 MEX files are not appropriate for all applications.
 MATLAB is a high-productivity environment whose specialty is eliminating time-consuming, low-level programming in compiled languages like Fortran.
 In general, do your programming in MATLAB.
 Do not use MEX files unless your application requires it.

-This example shows how to write a MEX file
+This example shows how to write a MEX file to call a

-timestwo, in MATLAB using
+timestwo, in MATLAB using a MATLAB matrix.